What is known about the search for a former US soldier suspected of killing 4 at a Montana bar

 Business owners locked their doors Friday and sheltered inside with customers.
 A lockdown of the Stumptown Road area was lifted on Saturday, but many local businesses were slow to reopen.

-On Monday, the U.S. Marshals Service announced a tip line and a reward of up to $10,000 for any information leading to Brown’s capture.
+On Monday, the U.S. Marshals Service announced a reward of up to $10,000 for any information leading to Brown’s capture.
 They said he is believed to be armed and dangerous.

 Who were the victims?